Planned Power Outage - TENTATIVE SCHEDULE: Sunday, May 24 - 8 am to 8 pm Sunday, June 7 - 8 am to 8 pm

 To ensure that communities remain connected and essential service is maintained, BC Ferries will maintain service by sailing in another direction around Nelson Island.

 BC Ferries will post revised schedules on their website and update communities through a service notice once BC Hydro is able to confirm their project schedule (anticipated mid-September).
-BC Hydro encourage anyone planning to travel on the Saltery Bay–Earls Cove route in October to prepare for possible delays.
+BC Hydro encourages anyone planning to travel on the Saltery Bay–Earls Cove route on Sunday, May 24 and Sunday, June 7 to prepare for possible delays.

 For more details please view the Information Sheet and other materials in the documents section of this page.